Jatin–Lalit

-Jatin–Lalit is a renowned Indian music director duo consisting of brothers Jatin Pandit and Lalit Pandit.
-They are celebrated for their contribution to Bollywood music during the 1990s and early 2000s.
+Jatin–Lalit is an Indian music director duo consisting of brothers Jatin Pandit and Lalit Pandit.
+They are widely known for their contributions to Hindi cinema during the 1990s and early 2000s.
 The duo is known for their melodious compositions and has been associated with several hit films.
 Some of their most famous works include Dilwale Dulhania Le Jayenge, Kuch Kuch Hota Hai, Mohabbatein, Kabhi Khushi Kabhie Gham, and Pyaar To Hona Hi Tha.

 Jatin–Lalit is their professional name and appears on the covers of their music albums, CDs and DVDs.

 Early life

 Jatin and Lalit come from a musical family originating from Pili Mandori village in Hissar district of Haryana state.
 Classical vocalist Pandit Jasraj was their uncle.
 They received their musical education primarily from their father, Pandit Pratap Narayan.
 They were taught guitar and piano by Pyarelal Ramprasad Sharma, of the Laxmikant–Pyarelal duo.

 Hindi film actresses Sulakshana Pandit and Vijayta Pandit are their sisters, and late music director Aadesh Shrivastava was their brother-in-law, being married to the younger of the sisters, Vijayta.